YingYu12345/Reference_standard_protocol/README.md

 ▲CRITICAL Upon successful script implementation, one file named  Refdata_ubb_(date).csv will be generated, containing the characterization uncertainty of each gene in the reference datasets.

 3. Instability uncertainty.
-Instability uncertainty accounts for variations over time due to environmental conditions, or other factors.
+Instability uncertainty accounts for variations over time due to environmental conditions or other factors.
 It can be calculated using RNA-seq datasets or RIN values to illustrate overall RNA integrity.
-In our study, we employed linear regression profiles of RIN to represent overall instability.
+Our study employed linear regression profiles of RIN to represent overall instability.

 Run the script:
 ```
 Rscript path-to/us.R -i path-to/example_expr_stability_RIN.csv -m path-to/metadata_stability_RIN.csv -r path-to/ref_expr_(date).csv -t R -o path-to/
 ```
-▲CRITICAL Upon successful script implementation, one file named Refdata_us_(date).csv will be generated, containing instability uncertainty of each gene in the reference datasets.
+▲CRITICAL Upon successful script implementation, one file named Refdata_us_(date).csv will be generated, containing the instability uncertainty of each gene in the reference datasets.

 4. Combined uncertainty.
-Combined uncertainty accounts for all sources of uncertainty affecting a measurement, including characterization uncertainty, inhomogeneity uncertainty, and instability uncertainty.
+Combined uncertainty accounts for all sources affecting a measurement, including characterization uncertainty, inhomogeneity uncertainty, and instability uncertainty.

 Run the script:
 ```